aryanT-aficionado/Statistics/README.md

 # Statistical Models Exploration in R and Python

 Welcome to my repository!
 This project is dedicated to a deep dive into statistical models such as **Poisson**, **Normal**, and other fundamental statistical distributions.
-The code is written in both **R** and **Python** to provide a dual approach to statistical modeling.
+The code will be  in both **R** and **Python** to provide a dual approach to statistical modeling.

 ## About Me
 I'm currently pursuing a **Master's in Data and Computational Science** with a passion for data analysis, machine learning, and statistical modeling.
 My background includes a Bachelor’s in Computer Science Engineering, research in precision agriculture, and various data-centric projects.
 I enjoy working with data, exploring complex statistical concepts, and applying computational methods to derive meaningful results.